 You’re probably sick of hearing that LESS IS MORE, so I’ll try to phrase it differently.

-Studies have shown that people are usually able to keep only 5-7 items at a time in their short-term memory, so you should ideally keep the number of menu items as low as that.
+It’s often said that people are usually able to keep only 5-7 items at a time in their short-term memory, so you should ideally keep the number of menu items as low as that.
 Having 8 or 9 menu items is a lot more than 7.

 If you give users too many options, they might just choose none (or they choose one that’s of less importance in your website’s strategy).
 With an overwhelming navigation menu, website visitors usually don’t stay too long because of “decision fatigue”, the design doesn’t seem user-friendly to them.